cj38/cj38.github.io/essays/IDE_Why.md

 people begin to get involved with the same code/project, a coding standard is a must to prevent internal code from becoming way more confusing than it needs to be.
 But if a team consists of master software engineers that are total geniuses, then in cases like that, coding standards would probably slow them down.
 They should be allowed to code however they want, confident that the other members on their team can decipher their code easily.
-Or they